Coleman disputes latest missed drug test, fears suspension

 “I have multiple receipts of going shopping then getting food and coming back during this time, so I don’t think he stayed for an hour and WHY WOULD AIU TELL HIM NOT TO CALL ME?!”
 Coleman wrote.

 Coleman won the 100-meter race at the world championships in Doha, Qatar, last September after the U.S. Anti-Doping Agency dropped his case for missed tests because of a technicality in a very confusing rule book.
-Authorities determined Coleman had not violated a rule requiring athletes to keep current records of where they plan to be each day so they can be tested with no advance notice.

 “I have never and will never use performance enhancing supplements or drugs,” Coleman wrote Tuesday.
 “I am willing to take a drug test EVERY single day for the rest of my career for all I care to prove my innocence.”